Improved DDIM Sampling with Moment Matching Gaussian Mixtures: Experiments

-For classifier-free guidance, we jointly train a class-conditional and unconditional model with parameter sharing \citep{Ho_2021_NeurIPS} by setting the unconditional training probability to 0.1.
-We then sample from this model using two guidance scales (2.5, 5) for 10 and 100 sampling steps.
+We train class-conditional models on ImageNet and experiment with guided sampling using classifier-free guidance \citep{Ho_2021_NeurIPS}.
+Specifically, we jointly train a class-conditional and unconditional model with parameter sharing \citep{Ho_2021_NeurIPS} by setting the unconditional training probability to 0.1.
+We then sample from this model using a guidance scale of 2.5 for 10 and 100 sampling steps.
 Note that each sampling step involves two Neural Function Evaluations (NFE) using classifier-free guidance in order to compute conditional and unconditional scores with the same denoising network.
-The FID and IS results are shown in Figs.~\ref{fig:imagenet_cfg_FID} and \ref{fig:imagenet_cfg_IS} respectively.
-Using fewer sampling steps (10), the FID and IS scores of the samples improve significantly when any DDIM-GMM-* sampler is used, relative to DDIM, regardless of the guidance scale (see Tables~\ref{tab:imagenet_fid_cfg_results} and ~\ref{tab:imagenet_is_cfg_results}, Appendix~\ref{sec:fid_is_metrics_cc_imagenet}).
-Notably, the best FID (6.72) and IS (320.66) metrics are obtained using deterministic ($\eta=0$) $\textrm{DDIM-GMM-ORTHO-VUB}^*$ and DDIM-GMM-ORTHO samplers with guidance scale 2.5 and 5.0 respectively.
-Similar to previous results, among DDIM-GMM-*, using variance bounding leads to more significant improvements at higher $\eta$ relative to not, especially at lower guidance scale (2.5) for FID but both scales for IS.
+The FID and IS results are shown in Fig.~\ref{fig:imagenet_cfg_FID_IS}.
+Using fewer sampling steps (10), the FID and IS scores of the samples improve significantly when any DDIM-GMM-* sampler is used, relative to DDIM (see Tables~\ref{tab:imagenet_fid_cfg_results} and ~\ref{tab:imagenet_is_cfg_results}, Appendix~\ref{sec:fid_is_metrics_cc_imagenet}).
+Notably, the deterministic ($\eta=0$) $\textrm{DDIM-GMM-ORTHO-VUB}^*$ sampler and the $\textrm{DDIM-GMM-ORTHO-VUB}$ sampler at $\eta=0.5$ yield the best FID (6.72) and IS (211.93) respectively.
+Similar to previous results, among DDIM-GMM-*, using variance bounding leads to more significant improvements at higher $\eta$ relative to other variants.
 Using 100 steps, samples from DDIM and DDIM-GMM-* variants have similar metrics in most settings with some exceptions.
-DDIM-GMM-RAND and DDDIM-GMM-ORTHO yield the best FID values under the $\eta=1$ setting at both guidance scales and $\eta=0.5$ setting at the higher guidance scale (5).
-DDIM-GMM-ORTHO-VUB samples have consistently higher IS values under all settings.
-DDIM-GMM-ORTHO and DDIM-GMM-RAND yield the best IS (around 355) at $\eta=1$ and DDIM-GMM-ORTHO-VUB yields the best FID (9.13) at $\eta=0$.
-We posit that the similar performance of DDIM anf DDIM-GMM-* samplers using larger number of steps is due to the possibility that the multimodality of the true denoiser conditional distribution ($q(x_{t-1}|x_t))$ is modeled equally well by both the samplers \citep{Guo_2023_NeurIPS, Xiao_2022_ICLR}.
-Appendix~\ref{sec:qualitative_results}- \ref{sec:more_qualitative_results} show some qualitative results of sampling with the proposed approach compared to original DDIM.
+DDIM-GMM-RAND and DDDIM-GMM-ORTHO yield significantly better FID values than DDIM under the $\eta=1$ setting.
+DDIM-GMM-ORTHO-VUB samples have consistently higher IS values under all settings and yield the best FID (9.13) at $\eta=0$.
+We posit that the similar performance of DDIM and DDIM-GMM-* samplers using larger number of steps is due to the possibility that the multimodality of the true denoiser conditional distribution ($q(x_{t-1}|x_t))$ is modeled equally well by both the samplers \citep{Guo_2023_NeurIPS, Xiao_2022_ICLR}.
+See Appendix~\ref{sec:cc_cg_imagenet} for additional results using classifier-guidance.
+Also, Appendix~\ref{sec:qualitative_results} shows some qualitative results of sampling with the proposed approach compared to DDIM.